-Jonny Bairstow is one of English cricket’s most exciting talents as a batsman and a wicketkeeper, but the Bradford-born player’s career path could have been so different having featured on the Leeds United Academy as a right-back.
-He also played rugby and hockey.
+Jonny Bairstow is one of English cricket’s prized assets as a batsman and a wicketkeeper, but the Bradford-born player’s career path could have been so different having featured on the Leeds United Academy as a right-back.
+He also excelled at rugby and hockey at St Peter’s School in York.

-A powerful batsman, who is the ideal man to have at the crease when the pressure is on, he is also an ever-improving gloveman having worked closely with England keeping coach Bruce French in recent years.
+A powerful batsman, who is the ideal man to have at the crease when the pressure is on, he is also an ever-improving gloveman who has stood behind the stumps at the highest level.

-One of the cleanest striker’s in the modern game, Bairstow starred in schools’ cricket for St Peters in York, and moved through the Yorkshire Academy and Second XI before making his first-class debut in 2009.
+One of the cleanest striker’s in the modern game, Bairstow starred in schools’ cricket, and moved through the Yorkshire Academy and Second XI before making his first-class debut in 2009.

 Despite not playing any age-group international cricket for teams such as England under 19s, the son of Yorkshire great David quickly announced himself on the international stage following impressive displays for the Lions and for Yorkshire, including a magnificent 205 against Nottinghamshire in 2011 – his maiden first-class ton.